LLNL/py-hostlist/docs/source/contribution_guide.rst

    dependencies for the test suite, or a transient bug will cause the unit tests to timeout.
 If Travis fails, click the "Details" link and click on the test(s) that is failing.
 If it doesn't look like it is failing for reasons related to your PR, you have two options.
-If you have write permissions for the Spack repository, you should see a "Restart job" button on the right-hand side.
+If you have write permissions for the py-hostlist repository, you should see a "Restart job" button on the right-hand side.
 If not, you can close and reopen your PR to rerun all of the tests.
 If the same test keeps failing, there may be a problem with your PR.
-If you notice that every recent PR is failing with the same error message, it may be that Travis is down or one of Spack's dependencies put out a new release that is causing problems.
+If you notice that every recent PR is failing with the same error message, it may be that Travis is down or one of py-hostlist's dependencies put out a new release that is causing problems.
 If this is the case, please file an issue.

 If you take a look in ``py-hostlist/.travis.yml``, you'll notice that we test